Last Updated on September 27, 2023 by Gerry Stewart

 Commercial real estate loans are often used to finance construction projects.
 However, they can also purchase existing properties.
 These types of loans are known as mezzanine financing because they usually involve two layers of debt.
 The first layer is secured against the property itself, while the second layer is unsecured.

 In this article, I will show you how to get preapproved and how it works.

-How Does Mezzanine Debt Work in Real Estate in November 2022?
+How Does Mezzanine Debt Work in Real Estate?

 Mezzanine finance allows borrowers to tap into additional capital sources to make deals happen.
 It fills the gap between what the senior lenders will provide and what the borrower needs to close the deal.

 In order to make sure you understand how to calculate the return on investment, let’s look at an example using a $1 million purchase of commercial real estate generating $100,000 of net operating income.
 We’ll assume the investor gets a loan of $600,000, which represents a 5% interest rate, and we’ll use the following formula to calculate the return on equity :

 ROE Net Operating Income / Equity / 0.167